 Attracting bees to the garden is like hiring a workforce of full-time gardeners to help produce the strongest, most beautiful plants and healthiest vegetables.

 These hardworking insects, along with other pollinators, are the smartest thing you can cultivate in your garden because they will do much of the work for you.
-Follow these simple steps to create your own bee-friendly garden.
+Follow these simple steps to create your own bee-friendly garden and plant some flowers for the bees.

 This post will cover…